-Do Sell-Side Analysts’ Qualifications Mitigate the Adverse Effects of Accounting Reporting Complexity?
+Can Sell-Side Analysts’ Experience, Expertise and Qualifications Help Mitigate the Adverse Effects of Accounting Reporting Complexity?

-Keywords: XBRL, accounting complexity, financial analysts’ performance, financial analysts’ expertise
+Keywords: XBRL, accounting complexity, financial analysts’ performance, financial analysts’ expertise; recognition vs. disclosure

 JEL Classification: G24, G29, M41